-The committee looks carefully at the management controls and assurance processes in place.
-They discuss the completed levels of assurance, review external assurance findings and, when satisfied, report to Board that processes have been followed.
-This helps the Board in the approval of the information.
-The Yorkshire Forum for Water Customers will review our overall performance.
+the management controls and assurance completed self-certification statements, review external assurance findings and, when satisfied, recommend to Board that processes have been followed.
+This supports the Board in the approval of the information. will review our overall performance.

 Board approval